hieuimba/Lichess-Spark-DataPipeline/README.md

 - Storage of parsed games in Parquet format, optimizing for storage and retrieval
 - Fully customizable filtering and aggregation capabilities using Spark.

-This solution streamlines the handling of Lichess's monthly data files, making them more accessible and manageable for developers and researchers.
+This solution streamlines the handling of Lichess's monthly data files, making the data more accessible and manageable for developers and researchers.

 ## Technologies used